This Sustainable Body Care Celebrates The Outdoor Lifestyle

 Face mists are instantly refreshing, especially when kept in the fridge.
 This spray feels and looks like regular H20, but with an added aroma of invigorating neroli and rose.
 It's not a hit-you-over-the-head fragrance, but rather smells like something a Bridgerton character would spritz to refresh her complexion after a promenade through the gardens.
 I keep it on my desk at all times for mid-day pick-me-ups, and it leaves my skin feeling balanced and dewy.

 I will tell you right now: I feel like a freakin' Greek goddess when I use this body oil.
 After showering, nothing feels more indulgent than anointing myself from the neck down with the brand’s golden jojoba-and-sea-buckthorn-infused oil.
-It has the same invigorating scent as the Mind and Body Wash – which you can also get in perfume oil rollerball form FYI.
+It has the same invigorating scent as the Mind and Body Wash – which you can also get in perfume oil rollerball form, FYI.
 The texture is hydrating but not too greasy, which I can appreciate.
 (And don't get me wrong — I love a lotion but there's something especially luxurious about an oil.)

 I know what you're thinking — a $75 towel?
 But here's the thing: at 31” by 67”, this extra-large linen actually makes for the perfect throw blanket.
 I especially love it for sitting outdoors since it's so lightweight and soft.
 Each towel is hand-loomed from deadstock Turkish cotton, and no two are exactly alike.
 I've spent many a sun-soaked afternoon laying on it on my Greenpoint fire escape.